Emmanuel-Desouza/Project-2/Project-2.md

 ![installing php-fpm and php-mysql](./images/install-php.png)

-## Confiiguring nginx to use php processor
+## Configuring nginx to use php processor

 ### Creating the root web directory for projectLEMP domain